 “This particular film was extremely important to me, and it felt almost like a mission.
-I wanted to bring knowledge about the famine genocide, the Holodomor, to the Western world, and that’s why I did it.”
+I wanted to bring knowledge about the famine genocide, the Holodomor, to the Western world.”
 Ian Ihnatowycz, Bitter Harvest Producer

 30th March, 2017

 The German premiere took place in Berlin at the cultural centre Kulturzentrum Brotfabrik.
-It was co-hosted by BITTER HARVEST'S German distributor, Pandastorm Pictures, the Ukrainian Embassy in Germany and the German Association of Ukrainians.
+It was co-hosted by German distributor, Pandastorm Pictures, the Ukrainian Embassy in Germany and the German Association of Ukrainians.

 The event began with a champagne reception.
 Introductory remarks were given by Pandastorm’s Managing Director, Justus Peter, and the Ukrainian Ambassador to Germany, His Excellency Dr Andrij Melnyk.
 A lecture elaborating on the historical context of the Holodomor was then delivered by historian and Ukraine expert Wilfried Jilge of the German Council on Foreign Relations, followed by a panel discussion on the current political situation in Ukraine between Mr Jilge and Dr Kai Struve of Martin Luther University Halle-Wittenberg.